VelsDie/Windows-7-for-new-hardware/README.md

 ## And thats it, if you have any problems or errors (errors after installation or after the boot (NON BSOD) fix could be found on youtube or google, or forums), contact me from discord or email, or here, if you are intrested in hackintoshing your thinkpad t480, you can find my full guide and pre made working efi here: (if you are reading this, the repo is not made yet, stay tuned!)

-if you see this repo unprofessnioal, please be understanding, this is my first github repo, and if you see/spot any writing mistakes, please report them to me.
+if you see this repo unprofessnional, please be understanding, this is my first github repo, and if you see/spot any writing mistakes, please report them to me.

 thats all from me, i hope you have a great morning/day/afternoon/evening/night :)